neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 ## Why is there a query creation deposit?

 In order to clean up ledger from not used, outdated queries, a special deposit mechanism is used.
-[RegisterInterchainQuery](/neutron/modules/interchain-queries/api#registerinterchainquery) message contains the `deposit` field which is used to collect escrow payment for query creation.
-In order to return escrow payment, a [RemoveInterchainQuery](/neutron/modules/interchain-queries/api#removeinterchainquery) message should be issued.
+When a contract issues a [RegisterInterchainQuery](/neutron/modules/interchain-queries/api#registerinterchainquery) message, the deposit is charged from the contract's balance as escrow payment for query creation.
+In order to return escrow payment, the query should be removed by issuing a [RemoveInterchainQuery](/neutron/modules/interchain-queries/api#removeinterchainquery) message.

 The required amount of coins to deposit is defined by the `query_deposit` [module parameter](/neutron/modules/interchain-queries/api#params).